-VAST’s Gemini represents a new go-to-market model for storage, taking elements from the traditional appliance, software-defined storage, and cloud-like pay-as-you-go consumption models.
+VAST’s represents a new go-to-market model for storage, taking elements from the traditional appliance, software-defined storage, and cloud-like pay-as-you-go consumption models.
 Let’s take a look at how Gemini compares to those classic storage purchasing models.

 Building storage arrays

 Before we can really understand how storage vendors sell their wares we have to look at how storage systems are built today, especially for startups with a core competence in software, like VAST.

 Legacy storage systems like EMC’s Symmetrix were built around custom FPGAs and ASICs, but that sort of custom hardware has been largely eclipsed by software-defined storage (SDS), running on x86 CPUs.
 In the SDS era, storage systems are defined by their software.
 With a very few notable exceptions, storage systems today are assembled from the same essential parts:

 It’s easy to think of storage vendors as manufacturers running factories like Ford’s legendary River Rouge plant where iron ore was delivered at one end and Model As rolled out the other.
 While some tech giants like Dell have actual factories, most tech companies concentrate on R&D and use OEM manufacturers to etch the circuit boards, bend the sheet metal and assemble their products.
 Most famously, while Apple does their own design, down to custom CPUs, but outsources manufacturing to China’s Foxconn.

 Storage startups for the past decade have based their systems on x86 based appliances and shelves from OEM’s like SuperMicro, Xyratex, or like VAST Viking, turning them into block storage arrays, NAS appliances, and backup appliances with software.